Below you’ll find answers to some of the most common questions we receive.

 What is the schools relationship to Paradosi Ballet Company?

-The organization operates with a singular focus and mission, and the school is an integral component of its fulfillment.
-All organizational endeavors are aligned with our mission that: Through the arts we will worship God, love people, share the Gospel, and make disciple of Jesus everywhere we go.
+“Through the arts we will worship God, love people, share the Gospel, and make disciples of Jesus everywhere we go.”